Sarahalq/Sarahalq.github.io/_posts/2019-10-27-Testing-Local-Images copy 2.md

 ### Topic Modeling & Clustering

 In order to find the best number of cluster for my data I used one of the popular measures the Elbow method:

 ![Image test]({{ site.url }}/images/elbow.png)

+I used a dimensionality reduction technique called NMF (Non-Negative Matrix Factorization) to partition my titles into 4 topics.
+NMF allows us to reduce the dimensions of our matrix by going from a word-space to a topic-space.
+In this situation, we compress a 18,000 element long word-space into a 4 element long topic-space.

 Here are the top 10 most important words for each of the 4 topics:
 ![Image test]({{ site.url }}/images/topics.png)